We Push Back the Frontiers of Physics with

 Research and Education in the Field of Informativity

 Informativity is a discipline of physics that uses Measurement Quantization (MQ) to unite classical and quantum physics.
-When applying MQ to Heisenberg’s uncertainty principle three properties of measure are resolved; values for the three measures are identified and the basis for a new mathematical framework is created.
-For each measure there is a fundamental unit of measure and a count of that measure which are then multiplied.
+When applying MQ to the boundary case of Heisenberg’s uncertainty principle three properties of measure relative to the internal frame of the universe are resolved; expressions and values for the three measures are identified and the basis for a new mathematical framework is created.
+For each measure - relative to the frame of the observer - there is a fundamental unit of measure and a count of that measure.
+When multiplied, the result maps to the IS system of units.
 In this way the discrete properties of phenomena are preserved.

-from the non-discrete Target Frame (the latter which describes the properties of a phenomenon with respect to the universe).
+Importantly, the discrete Internal Frame is distinguished from the non-discrete System Frame, each a description of the same phenomenon.
 It is the difference between these frames that allow us to resolve expressions and values for the physical constants and the laws of of nature.

 Measurement Quantization - proposing a new paradigm.